Marginal Propensity to Consume Definition

 What is Marginal Propensity to Consume

-In other words, how much would the average consumer spend if they were to receive an additional, or marginal, level of income.
+To put it another way, how much would the average consumer spend if they were to receive an additional level of income.
 The action or likelihood of spending is known as ‘propensity’, which refers to the inclination or tendency for a person to take an action.
-Therefore, when we talk about the marginal propensity to consume, we are referring to the tendency of a person to consume the additional income they receive.
+Therefore, when we talk about the marginal propensity to consume, we are referring to the tendency of a person to consume the additional income they receive and what percentage of that they would spend.

 - Marginal propensity to consume (MPC) refers to the tendency to spend additional income.